darshita-kumar/SWE-Interview-Prep-Guide/Notes DSA/Graph.md

   - $O(V+E)$
   - Calculate indegree of each node
   - Start by pushing indegree=0 nodes to queue (no need for visited array)
+  - For each node polled from queue, add this to result topoSort arrayList
-  - For each node, traverse it's neighbours and reduce indegree of each neighbour by 1
+  - Traverse polled node's neighbours and reduce indegree of each neighbour by 1
   - If any neighbour's indegree becomes 0, push it to queue
-  - When pushing to queue add this to result topoSort arrayList

 <br>